Whether you are a homeowner or renter, location is a major deciding factor as to where you live.

 The average cost of renters insurance in Illinois is $212.
 However, that changes drastically from city to city.
 If you are considering moving to Chicago, you should be prepared to budget upward of $286 annually for protection, but in affordable Oak Park, residents pay an average of $216.

-We analyzed population and housing cost data from the Census Bureau's American FactFinder database.
+We analyzed population and housing cost data from the Census Bureau's American FactFinder database and the Standard Home Affordability Report.
 The 29 major Illinois cities included in our analysis reported a population of over 50,000 as of the 2010 Census.